RFI vs. RFP vs. RFQ - Differences & Best Practices

 Request for information best practices

-RFI can be used to acquire information, but only if it is documented or adheres to a predetermined template.
-The template should have all the data necessary to evaluate the vendors following your company's requirements.
+RFIs can be used to acquire information, but only if they are documented or adhere to a predetermined template.
+The template should have all the data necessary to evaluate the vendors according to your company's requirements.
 Additionally, it will assist you in maintaining a consistent format for information gathering.

 Additionally, the data gathered may be consulted and communicated with potential suppliers.